Daniela Galić

-Daniela Galić (/hr/ dan-EEY-ela-GAHL-ich; born 17 June 2006) is an Australian soccer player who plays as a midfielder for Vittsjö GIK in the Damallsvenskan and for the Australia women's national team (Matildas).
+Daniela Galić (/hr/ da-NEEY-ela GAHL-ich; born 17 June 2006) is an Australian soccer player who plays as a midfielder for Vittsjö GIK in the Damallsvenskan and for the Australia national team.

 Club career

 Melbourne City

 In October 2022, Galić signed her professional contract for Melbourne City.
 In her first season, she made 17 appearances and scored 2 goals.

 In July 2024, Galić left Melbourne City to pursue an opportunity overseas.

 Twente

 A few weeks after leaving Melbourne City, it was announced Galić joined Vrouwen Eredivisie club Twente, signing a two-year contract.

 On 26 September 2024, Galić scored her first goal for Twente in a 4–0 win over Croatian side Osijek in the second round of qualifiers for the 2024–25 UEFA Women's Champions League.
 The 8–1 aggregate win over Osijek meant that Twente had qualified for the Champions League, being the only Dutch team to do so after Ajax failed to qualify.